Diana's Baths, White Mountains, NH. Photo: Jonathan Guilbert

 In addition, Diana performed and co-produced an audio-play retelling of the grail myth called Perceval & the Grail, a recording of which can be found at CD Baby and other music outlets.
-Currently Diana is adding visuals to the soundtrack, and the first five parts are now on YouTube.
+Currently Diana is adding visuals to the soundtrack, and ten parts (of a 15 episode series) are now on YouTube.
 Diana also runs interactive workshops on the story in which participants act out some of the scenes.

 The author of three poetry collections, Diana’s poems have also appeared in numerous magazines in the UK and USA, including 'Orbis', 'Tears in the Fence', ‘Kindred Spirit’, 'Mankato Review', 'Northern New England Review' ‘Parabola’ and Ecozone@:European Journal of Literature, Culture and Environment from Leiden University, The Netherlands, as well as in several anthologies, including ‘Soul of the Earth: The Awen Anthology of Eco-Spiritual Poetry’ edited by Jay Ramsay, published by Awen Press, UK December 2010; ‘Poet Showcase: anthology of New Hampshire Poets’ edited by Alice B Fogel and Sidney Hall, published by Hobblebush Books, NH November 2015 and most recently 'Diamond Cutters: visionary poets in America, Britain and Oceania' from Tayen Lane, CA August 2016.